 11.1 Any member of the Executive may be dismissed from their functions for impropriety, violation of this Constitution and its by-laws, delinquency of duties, or misappropriation of funds.
 The preceding list of reasons for dismissal is non-exhaustive.

-11.2 A motion to remove an Executive must be presented in writing to the President and signed by at least three members of Council.
+11.2 A motion to remove an Executive must be presented in writing to the President and signed by at least three members of the Executive.

-Should the motion pertain to the President (a ‘Coup d’Etat), it shall be presented in writing to the Vice-President Finance and signed by at least three members of Council.
+Should the motion pertain to the President (a ‘Coup d’Etat), it shall be presented in writing to the Vice-President Finance and signed by at least three members of the Executive.

-The Executive whom the Council is seeking to remove is heretofore referred to as ‘the Executive in question.’
+The Executive whom they are seeking to remove is heretofore referred to as ‘the Executive in question.’

-Quorum to remove an Executive requires all Council members excluding the Executive in question. (a) The Executive in question may be removed in absentia, provided they have been notified in the presence of a witness no less than one week prior to their dismissal hearing.
+Quorum to remove an Executive requires all current Executive members excluding the Executive in question. (a) The Executive in question may be removed in absentia, provided they have been notified in the presence of a witness no less than one week prior to their dismissal hearing.

-Passage of a motion to remove an Executive shall require a three-fourths majority vote of present Council members, excluding the Executive in question and the President.
+Passage of a motion to remove an Executive shall require a three-fourths majority vote of present Executive members, excluding the Executive in question and the President.

-The President is encouraged to abstain from voting, unless in a case of exactly three-fourths of the council voting in favour of the motion for removal.
+The President is encouraged to abstain from voting, unless in a case of exactly three-fourths of the Executive voting in favour of the motion for removal.

-A dismissed Executive may appeal his or her removal to the President at the next Council meeting, after which no appeals will be accepted and the Council’s decision takes effect. (a) The President alone may table a motion to grant a thirty (30) day reinstatement of the Executive in question. (b) This motion requires only a simple majority to pass, with standard quorum. (c) Should this motion pass, at the meeting immediately following the conclusion of the thirty (30) day period, another vote on removal shall take place, or the Executive in question will return to his or her previous duties until the end of that Executive’s previously elected term period. (d) Should the second motion for removal pass according to the guidelines in subsections 11.1 through 11.5, the Council proceeds to Article 12 — Succession and Replacement. (e) Should the dismissed Executive be President, the appeal must be made to the Acting President.
+A dismissed Executive may appeal his or her removal to the President at the next Executive meeting, after which no appeals will be accepted and the Executive’s decision takes effect. (a) The President alone may table a motion to grant a thirty (30) day reinstatement of the Executive in question. (b) This motion requires only a simple majority to pass, with standard quorum. (c) Should this motion pass, at the meeting immediately following the conclusion of the thirty (30) day period, another vote on removal shall take place, or the Executive in question will return to his or her previous duties until the end of that Executive’s previously elected term period. (d) Should the second motion for removal pass according to the guidelines in subsections 11.1 through 11.5, the Council proceeds to Article 12 — Succession and Replacement. (e) Should the dismissed Executive be President, the appeal must be made to the Acting President.

-Should the dismissed Executive not appeal, or unsuccessfully appeal, the Council proceeds to the rules laid out in Article 12 — Succession and Replacement.
+Should the dismissed Executive not appeal, or unsuccessfully appeal, the Executive proceeds to the rules laid out in Article 12 — Succession and Replacement.

 Article 12 – Succession and Replacement